Choice of Birthplace

 The Mother/Baby Unit is located on the 4th floor of Zone C and D. Rooms are semi-private with shared washrooms.
 Private and suite rooms can be requested at a cost depending on availability.
 You may have one partner stay with you overnight; however, a chair converted to a bed will be subject to availability.
 There is no longer anywhere to store or heat your food on the postpartum wing, therefore any food brought by friends or family must be discarded.
 Family visits in the Mother/Baby Unit are allowed anytime during daytime hours.

 You are not required to pre-register at this hospital as a midwifery patient.
 Your midwife will give you a package to fill in at home when you are 28 weeks along.
-You can then submit your paperwork via Canada Post or visit the unit if you wish to have a look around.
+You can then submit your paperwork via Canada Post.

 Prior to assessment at LHSC, clients of midwives are required to page their midwife before attending the hospital unless the client is in an emergency situation.
 Midwives are primary health care providers, and your midwife will assess whether you need a hospital assessment over the phone first.
-If your midwife needs to assess you at the hospital, she will make arrangements with you regarding a time to meet or she will have another midwife meet you if she is unavailable.
+If your midwife needs to assess you at the hospital, they will make arrangements with you regarding a time to meet or they will have another midwife meet you if they are unavailable.
 If you need to be seen by a doctor, your midwife will be able to arrange a consultation and make the necessary arrangements for your arrival.
-If you arrive at the hospital without paging your midwife first, you will be asked to wait until she arrives or until the necessary arrangements are made.
+If you arrive at the hospital without paging your midwife first, you will be asked to wait until they arrive or until the necessary arrangements are made.
 This will delay your treatment, so we urge all clients to page midwives first.

 This hospital has an infant security system; a security band will be placed around your baby’s ankle once you arrive onto the postpartum unit.
 Should your baby be removed from the ward or taken too close to the elevators, the unit will lock down and security alarms will be set off.